By: Mark Simenstad, Chief Financial Strategist, Thrivent Asset Management December 17, 2019

 For additional information on fund holdings, performance, expenses, and more, please visit the Thrivent Multidimensional Income Fund page.

 The Fund allocates its assets across multiple income and growth producing asset classes and strategies.
-The value of the Fund is influenced by factors impacting the overall market, certain asset classes, certain investment styles, and specific issuers.
-The Fund may incur losses due to investments that do not perform as anticipated by the investment adviser.
-It is also subject to volatility risk, or the risk that the value of the Fund’s shares may fluctuate significantly in the short term.
-Bond prices may decline during periods of rising interest rates.
+The Fund is also subject to volatility risk, or the risk that the value of the Fund’s shares may fluctuate significantly in the short term.
 Credit risk is the risk that an issuer of a debt security may not pay its debt, and high yield securities are subject to increased credit risk as well as liquidity risk.
 Leveraged loans, closed-end funds, BDCs, MLPs, REITs, preferred securities, convertible securities, sovereign debt, and mortgage-related and other asset-backed securities are subject to additional risks.
-Foreign investments involve additional risks, including currency fluctuations, liquidity, political, economic and market instability, and different legal and accounting standards; these risks are magnified for investments in emerging markets.
-An ETF is subject to additional fees and expenses, tracking error, and the risks of the underlying investments that it holds.
-The use of derivatives (such as futures and swaps) involves additional risks and transaction costs, which could leave the Fund in a worse position than if it had not used these instruments.
 The Fund may engage in active and frequent trading of portfolio securities in implementing its principal investment strategies, which may result in higher transaction costs and higher taxes.
+These and other risks are described in the Fund's prospectus.

 The views expressed are as of the date given, may change as market or other conditions change, and may differ from views expressed by other Thrivent Asset Management associates.
 Actual investment decisions made by Thrivent Asset Management will not necessarily reflect the views expressed.
 This information should not be considered investment advice or a recommendation of any particular security, strategy or product.
 Investment decisions should always be made based on an investor's specific financial needs, objectives, goals, time horizon, and risk tolerance.